 Although medial epicanthoplasty is not a new procedure, older surgical techniques produced unsightly scars.
 More recently, modern and refined techniques have been developed that result in inconspicuous scars while correcting the epicanthic fold effectively.
-Dr Huang adopted an innovative Korean technique and modified and refined it further so that is effective and yet produces inconspicuous scars.
+Dr Huang adopted an innovative Korean technique and modified and refined it further so that it is effective and yet produces inconspicuous scars.
 The rounded inner corner of the eyes is opened, lengthened and sharpened, thus enlarging the eyes in the horizontal dimension and enhancing the eyes in the process.

 This procedure is performed under local anesthesia with oral sedation or intravenous sedation and takes about one and a half hours.
 Incisions are made along the upper and lower eyelids around the inner corner of the eye.
 They are strategically placed so that the resulting scars are hardly visible once they have faded.
 The excess skin and underlying muscle responsible for the epicanthic fold are removed and the skin is redraped so that the inner corner of the eye is more exposed, taut and elongated.
 The wounds are meticulously closed with multiple fine sutures.

 Postoperative pain is mild and well controlled with oral painkillers.
 There will be mild swelling and bruising.
 Stitches will be removed after one week.
 You will need to apply antibiotic ointment to your wounds for the first ten days.
 After this you can start wearing eye makeup and this can effectively camouflage the residual swelling and bruising so that you don’t need to wear sunglasses to conceal your eyes anymore.
 So the effective downtime is about ten days.
 Exercise may be resumed after three weeks.